ssarfraz/QuoVadisTAD/Installation_notes.md

 ### 1.2 Install Dependencies and execute the tutorial notebooks

 To install the dependencies for running the tutorial notebooks in the Jupyter WebUI:
-1. Install the dependencies using `poetry install --with notebooks`
+1. Install the dependencies with `poetry install --with notebooks`.
+For windows users with Intel CPUs, please use `poetry install --with notebooks --with intel`
 1. Execute the tutorial notebooks in the Jupyter WebUI `poetry run jupyter lab`

 Now, you should see that the Jupyter WebUI opens in a browser.
 On the left side, you can double-click on the notebook file that you would like to run.
 Jupyter WebUI offers a menu bar for you to execute the code inside the notebook's cells.